Skip to content

 Wind/hail deductible notice

-Most St. Louis City homeowners carry a separate wind and hail deductible of 1–2% of dwelling coverage value.
-On a home insured for $350,000 at a 2% deductible rate, a homeowner would be responsible for $7,000 out-of-pocket before insurance covers hail damage repairs.
-Verify your policy's specific deductible—both the dollar amount and percentage—with your insurer.
+Most St. Louis homeowners policies carry a separate wind and hail deductible of 1–2% of dwelling coverage.
+On a home insured for $185,100 at 2%, the out-of-pocket deductible is $3,702 before insurance covers hail damage repair costs.

 Full 10-step claim guide for St. Louis